cloudpilot-emu/cloudpilot-emu/README.md

 -   Reminders and alarms trigger propely.
 -   Clié devices use full MQ11xx video acceleration.
 -   SD card and Memory Stick emulation.
+-   A GDB stub for debugging PalmOS and apps written with a suitable toolchain.

 # Building